 “Royal did exceedingly well in drawing their match with St. Joseph’s another formidable factor.
 This result was mainly due to a lack of time for St. Joseph’s were very well placed.”

 It was the turn for St. Benedict’s to host St. Peter’s at Mt.Mary.
 St. Benedict’s with a formidable cricketing record and has been playing Cricket for more than five decades by then was finding it a tough going after the game resumed post World War II.
-In 1946 Benedictines under Peter Fernondopulle managed to feature in an exciting draw after both team were tied on 1st inning score (126).
+In 1946 Benedictines under Peter Fernondopulle managed to feature in an exciting draw after both teams were tied on 1st inning score (126).
 St. Peter’s were lead by Dion Walles.
 In 1945 Benedictine Austin Fernando scored 132 (and Francis Casiechitty 56) at Mt.
-Mary against Peterites and enjoyed a 23 run lead but ended up loosing the encounter as they were bundled out for 76 in the 2nd innings.
+Mary against Peterites and enjoyed a 23 run lead but ended up losing the encounter as they were bundled out for 76 in the 2nd innings.
 In 1944, Peterites had the better of Benedictines as they recorded a 142 run victory.
-Come 1947, Peterites continued their wining spree as they managed to beat St. Benedict’s by innings and 82 runs at Mt.
+Come 1947, Peterites continued their winning spree as they managed to beat St. Benedict’s by innings and 82 runs at Mt.
 Mary.

 On the same weekend (28th February and 01st March), St. Anthony’s College was hosting St. Joseph’s at Katugastota.
 Josephians under Niel Weerasinghe recorded an easy 8 wickets.